jaretburkett/RF24-STM/README.md

-# Arduino driver for nRF24L01 2.4GHz Wireless Transceiver
+# STM32duino driver for nRF24L01 2.4GHz Wireless Transceiver

+This is a modified version of the maniacbug RF24 library that can be found here https://github.com/maniacbug/RF24 .
+It has been modified to work with the stm32f103 on the Arduino platform.
+The project for this can be found here. https://github.com/rogerclarkmelbourne/Arduino_STM32

 Design Goals: This library is designed to be...